AuStien/database-provisioning-controller-poc/README.md

 metadata:
   name: postgres-server
 spec:
-  type: postgresql
+  type: postgres
+  secret:
-  secretName: postgres-server-secret
+    name: postgres-server-secret
+    namespace: default
   postgres:
     host: localhost
     username: postgres
     port: 5432
-    useSsl: false
+    sslmode: disable

 ```
 - type: The type of database server being used. [postgres, mysql or mongo]
-- secretName: Name of the secret where the password used to login is stored.
+- secret: Secret where the password used to login is stored.
 [Must contain a field called "password"]
+    name: Name of the secret
+    namespace: Namespace where the secret is located
 - postgres: Object with the name of type of database.
-Must be either postgres, mysql, or mongo.
+[Must be either postgres, mysql, or mongo]
-  - host: Hostname of server
+  - host: Hostname to the server
-  - username: Username used to login
+  - username: Username used to login (Must be a user with permission to create users and databases)
   - port: Port of the server
-  - useSsl: If SSL shall be used.
-(Currently not implemented)
+  - sslmode: Which SSL mode to use.
+Differs between postgres, mysql and mongo.
+See below

+Postgres: "sslmode": [disable, allow, prefer, require, verify-ca, verify-full]
+Mysql: "ssl": [true, false]
+Mongo: "ssl": [true, false]

 ### Database
 Provides the name of the database and user to be created.